Our Middle Atlantic region has a high prevalence of opioid deathsMORE

 In 2007, there were 14 fatal overdoses in Allegany County.
 In 2018 as of October, there have been 19 fatal overdoses in Allegany County.

 In 2014, there were 210 nonfatal overdoses, 39% of which were opioid related, in Allegany County.
 In 2018 as of October, there have been 302 nonfatal overdoses, 64% of which were opioid related, in Allegany County.
 The use of opioids is becoming more popular and more overdoses are caused by opioids.

-A survey showed that 5.1% of middle school students reported using prescription pain killers that they weren't prescribed, or using them differently tan how the doctor advised them to.
-15.2% of high school students reported the same thing.
+A recent survey in Allegany County showed that 5% of middle school students and 15% of high school students reported using prescription pain killers that they weren't prescribed, or using them differently than how the doctor advised.

 Naloxone, which is used to treat narcotic overdoses, has been used 219 times on individuals in emergency situations.
 This is a very expensive process.